ridwan-otun/smart/README.md

     ./bin/parser.rb webserver.log --mode=unique

-You can also use --help to get help
+You can also use --help to get help e.g.

     ./bin/parser.rb webserver.log --help